 One moment he was ministering to Muslim prisoners at Guantanamo.
 The next, he was arrested, detained and threatened with execution.

-As a chaplain at Guantanamo ministering to Muslim detainees, Pastor James Yee’s job was to counsel and listen to the detainees.
+As a chaplain at Guantanamo ministering to Muslim detainees, James Yee’s job was to counsel and listen to the detainees.
 Many of the prisoners told him about acts of torture committed against prisoners, who were detained on suspicion of being members of terrorist organizations.

 When he reported these abuses, Yee was accused of spying and aiding the suspected Taliban and Al-Qaeda prisoners.
 He was arrested, detained and court-martialed.
-In a sit-down interview with Open City Fellow April Xu, Pastor Yee said he believes that he was accused of spying because he reported cases of human rights abuses against the prisoners, and because he was a Muslim and a Chinese.
+In a sit-down interview with Open City Fellow April Xu, Chaplain Yee said he believes that he was accused of spying because he reported cases of human rights abuses against the prisoners, and because he was a Muslim and a Chinese.